 The Lady in White Dress

 Faint music of piano keys playing can be heard from the distance.
 People drowned themselves in beer while cackling laughter filled the atmosphere.
 For an outsider, it will look like a foreign bar established for those seeking pleasure.
-But this is just like any ordinary bar, on any ordinary cold night.
+But fret not, as the natives of the city of the night would say, that this is just like any ordinary bar on any ordinary cold night.

 The putrid smell of cigarettes' smoke greeted the mysterious man's nose, lingering like spoilt honey on an old, crusty loaf of bread.
 He marches on with hands hidden inside his pockets and eyes fixated on the ground.
 The barrage of noise was seemingly nothing to him, like a rock floating down the flow of an angry river.